How to make sakura milk latte at home

 The flavor of sakura latte is elegant, with natural sweet and mildly floral aroma.

-It also may have a slightly, very subtle tangy aftertaste, like the one of cherry fruits, only much more delicate.
+It also may have a slightly, very subtle tangy aftertaste, that may remind of cherry fruits, only much more delicate.

 Is there caffeine in sakura latte?

-While you can buy or make sakura lattes with coffee (hence they will have caffeine), sakura latte is typically a steamer drink (a milk based drink) and therefore caffeine-free.
+While you can buy or make sakura lattes with coffee or with matcha tea (these will have caffeine), sakura latte is typically a steamer drink (a milk-based drink) and therefore caffeine-free.

 It’s called “latte” because it’s common in Japan to name any milk based drink as latte.

-But when ordering, remember that some vendors make their sakura latte with coffee and the pink drink without coffee may have a name like “sakura MILK latte”.
+But just in case, take into consideration that some vendors make their sakura latte with coffee and the pink drink without coffee may have a name like “sakura milk latte”, so make sure to clarify before ordering, specially if you want to avoid coffee.

 Can I make tea from cherry blossom petals?